 Nestled in the Appalachian foothills of eastern Kentucky, Red River Gorge is a canyon system littered with sandstone cliffs, rock shelters, waterfalls, and natural arches.
 The paved roads in and around the gorge are some of the best in the Bluegrass State, meanwhile, the off-road riding offers adventure seekers challenges over all types of terrain, with intimate access to some of the area’s unique scenery.

 Red River Scramble is a grassroots motorcycle rally; eastern Kentucky is my favorite place to ride, and I want to share that experience with other motorcyclists.
-This year the event will begin on Thrusday, May 16th, and will be primarily held at the Lago Linda Hideaway near Beattyville, Kentucky.
+This year the event will begin on Thursday, May 14th, run until Sunday, May 17th, and will be primarily held at the Lago Linda Hideaway near Beattyville, Kentucky.

 The “unofficial” start of the rally is lunch at Miguel’s Pizza on Thursday, with two whole days of adventure riding to follow.
 As I said, admission is free, so riders are also responsible for making their own lodging and food arrangements.
 Lago Linda will be selling a limited number of meals at the Country Cafe at select times; be sure to check in with Lago Linda if you’re interested in taking advantage of that convenience.